-All agencies are expected to assist their RRH project participants in accessing or increasing income and to obtain or maintain mainstream benefits (e.g., health insurance, nutritional assistance, child care) to which they may be entitled.
+All agancies are expected to assist their RRH project participants in accessing or increasing income and to obtain or maintain mainstream benefits (e.g. health insurance, nutritional assistance, child care) to which they may be entitled.
 All agencies also are expected to progressively engage their clients in case management and all other services (e.g. education, job training, job development, budgeting) that they may need to attain and maintain housing stability.
 Agencies may neither require participation in services either to obtain or maintain housing nor may they exit a project participant from housing for non-participation in services.

-Projects are expected to identify clients among their participants who may be Chronically Homeless and to verify length of time
+Projects and expected to identify clients among their participants who may be Chronically Homeless and to verify length of time homeless and disabling conditions to facilitate potential transfers.